3DMIN/3DMIN.github.io/_build/bellow.md

 + try cut settings with test piece of mounted mirror-film on cardboard
 + laser-cut sheet
 + have the metal piece professionally produced, all holes with need to have a M3 female screw thread

+## Metallframes

+We highly recommend having all metall parts produced professionally according to our technical drawings.

 TODO: foto of laser cutted sheet and metal frames